drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Combinatorial Chemistry

-Combinatorial chemistry enables the creation of a large population of molecules (called libraries) that can be screened at one time.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/combinatorial-chemistry-f55a2ece'><i class='fa fa-play' aria-hidden='true'></i></button>Combinatorial chemistry enables the creation of a large population of molecules (called libraries) that can be screened at one time.
 Typically, analogs of a common scaffold are synthesized in an automated manner (robotics) with a common synthetic route.
 Examples of libraries that can be created with these technologies are visualized below.
 By producing large and diverse compound libraries, the chemist increases the probability of finding novel compounds of interesting therapeutic value.
 The field of combinatorial chemistry is presented in detail in a special chapter in this course.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer